 Public speaking is about more than just sharing information!
 It’s about engaging with an audience in a way that resonates with them long after your speech has ended.

-Public speaking techniques include the art of storytelling, the use of body language, vocal variety, and other elements.
+Public speaking techniques include storytelling, body language, vocal variety, and other elements.
 These skills are essential for individuals in various professional fields and social contexts.
-It enables them to present their ideas convincingly and connect with diverse audiences.
+They enable them to present their ideas convincingly and connect with diverse audiences.

 In this article, we will dive into 13 proven public speaking techniques.
 These will empower you to command attention, influence your audience, and make a memorable impression every time you take the stage.
 So, buckle up and get ready to transform your public speaking skills as we embark on this journey to help you speak with impact!